rodolphe37/my-awesome-custom-alert/README.md

 // YOU HAVE 4 POSSIBILITIES - SUCCESS, ERROR, INFO & WARNING ALERT -
 // AND THEN YOU CAN MAKE APPEAR OR NOT THE BUTTON
 // (IF THE BUTTON IS APPEAR, YOU CAN CUSTOMIZE THE BUTTON TEXT),
+// YOU CAN MAKE APPEAR OVERLAY EFFECT OR NOT FOR ALL ALERT INDIVIDUALLY
 // AND CUSTOMIZE THE MODAL BACKGROUND COLOR FOR EACH TYPE OF ALERT